User Guide

 -

-deletes friend tag from the 1st and 2nd persons in the results of thefind
+find Johnfollowed byuntag 1 2 frienddeletes friend tag from the 1st and 2nd persons in the results of thefindcommand.

 Untagging displayed contacts: untagall